-(4) In the case that the borrower is a natural person, the loan for each person shall not exceed 90 percent of the appraisal value of the assets or the price of the housing estate project which the borrower mortgages or pledges with the company as collateral.
-In the case that the borrower is a juristic person, the loan for each juristic person shall not exceed 70 percent of the appraisal value of the assets which the borrower mortgages or pledges with the company as collateral.
+(4) In the case that the borrower is a natural person, the loan for each person shall not exceed 90 percent of the appraisal value of the assets or the trading price of the housing estate project which the borrower mortgages or pledges with the company as collateral.
+In the event that the borrower is a juristic person, the loan for each juristic person shall not exceed 70 percent of the appraisal value of the assets which the borrower mortgages or pledges or pledges or pledges with the company as collateral.